Graduate Student Center

 - Make sure you trust the people you are working alongside before agreeing to submit any work.

-- Remember that someone is only an author if they have contributed to the piece of writing.
+- Remember that someone is only an author if they have contributedsignificantly to the data collection, analysis, writing and revision of a written piece.

 Have additional questions about authorship?
 Schedule a meeting with a tutor by clicking here.